wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

             First parameter Defines the field separator present in each input record Second parameter Defines the name for each field in the input records.

+      define_csv_tag("tag_string")

+            Where input files have a tage line that defines fields within each record fieldnames will not need defining.
+The single parameter to this function indicates the start string that defines a tag line (eg, "#Fields:")

       set_input_directory('dlm',"directory name")